rmjordas/awesome-vue/content/resources/examples.md

 - [Go-echo-vuejs-boilerplate](https://github.com/faisaltheparttimecoder/go-echo-vuejs-boilerplate) - Boilerplate that uses go with echo framework as a backend and vuejs that serve the web traffic
 - [Vue-Next-TicTacToe](https://github.com/canersevince/Vue-Next-TicTacToe-Game) - Simple Tic Tac Toe Game made with Vue Next
 - [Vue 3 example without Webpack](https://github.com/arijs/vue-next-example) - An example of how to build a Vue app with Vue-Router without the need for Webpack or any other build tool.
 Includes the ability to prerender components and pages with Vue Server Renderer
+- [COVID19 Live Data Component](https://github.com/snturk/covid19-vue-component) - Simple component that shows live COVID-19 data across the world
+- [vue-stack-cesium](https://github.com/meschg/vue-stack-cesium) - A minimal sample configuration project with [CesiumJS](https://cesium.com/cesiumjs/) and all the awesome Vue features.
+The project contains many examples how to combine and use certain packages to get started